Unity Catalog GA release note

 A secure cluster that can be used exclusively by a specified single user.

-For more information about cluster access modes, see Create clusters and SQL warehouses that can access Unity Catalog.
+For more information about cluster access modes, see Create clusters & SQL warehouses with Unity Catalog access.

 information_schema is fully supported for Unity Catalog data assets.
 Each metastore includes a catalog referred to as

 system that includes a metastore scoped

 SELECT table_catalog, count(table_name) FROM system.information_schema.tables GROUP BY 1 ORDER by 2 DESC